Healthy Low-Fat Diets for Dogs

 |JustFoodForDogs Fish & Sweet Potato *||frozen cooked||902||2-2.4% (10.5%)||27||7-7.2% (37%)|

 |Rayne Clinical Nutrition Low Fat Kangaroo||presc. frozen cooked||705||1.35% (6.2%)||19||7.5%

-* JustFoodForDogs offers JustDoItYourself kits as well, consisting of a recipe and a customized supplement blend, so you can make this food yourself at home.
+* JustFoodForDogs also offers JustDoItYourself kits for their Daily Meals (but not their Vet Support Diets), consisting of a recipe and a customized supplement blend, so you can make this food yourself at home.
 Customized recipes and supplement blends can also be created for a one-time fee of $195.
 Once created, you have the option of having the company make the food for you, or you can buy the recipe and supplement blend to make the food yourself at home.

 Once again, the most important column is the “grams fat/1,000 kcal,” which gives you the most accurate fat measurement for comparison purposes.
 Note that some of these foods, such as eggs, are high in fat, suitable only when combined in limited amounts with lower-fat foods.
 Several foods show a range, representing the different values found for different entries in the nutrition database.
 Values will vary depending on how the food is prepared (raw, roasted, boiled, etc.).
 See nutritiondata.com for details.

 A simple formula similar to the one used for commercial foods will allow you to calculate the grams of fat per 1,000 kcal (GFK) in any individual food or recipe.
 All you need to know is the number of calories and the grams of fat (not the percentage) for each food or recipe, both of which can be found at nutritiondata.com.

 Grams of fat ÷ number of calories x 1,000 = Grams of fat per 1,000 kcal (GFK)